 The countdown has already begun.
 It's strange to think that another decade is over, this will be my second full decade on this earth.
 The end of the year and decade is often a good time to reflect on things.
-So I'm reflecting in this article upon the last decade of games.
+So I'm reflecting in this article on the last decade of games.

 This article will contain my top ten games of the last decade.
-You will notice that although Warcraft III is still my favourite game, the Reforged remaster hasn't made it on to the list, even though the beta is quite wonderful (if not a bit glitchy).
+You will notice that although Warcraft III is still my favourite game, the Reforged remaster hasn't made it onto the list, even though the beta is quite wonderful (if not a bit glitchy).
 I will hopefully be able to put that as my favourite game of 2020 though!

 10. Halo: Reach (2010)